Stourbridge Lion

 The Stourbridge Lion (/ˈstɜr.brɪdʒ/) was an early railroad steam locomotive.
 In 1829 it was the first locomotive to be operated in the United States, although foreign-built, and one of the first locomotives to operate outside Britain.
 It takes its name from the lion's face painted on the front, and Stourbridge (/ˈstaʊəbrɪdʒ/) in England, where it was manufactured by the firm Foster, Rastrick and Company in 1829.

 The locomotive, obtained by the Delaware & Hudson Canal Company (D&H), was shipped to New York in May 1829, where it was tested raised on blocks.
 It was then taken to Honesdale, Pennsylvania for testing on the company's newly built track.
 The locomotive performed well in its first test in August 1829, but was found to be too heavy for the track and was never used for its intended purpose of hauling coal wagons.
 During the next few decades, a number of parts were removed from the abandoned locomotive until only the boiler and a few other components remained.
-These were acquired by the Smithsonian Institution in 1890 and are currently on display at the B&O Railroad Museum in Baltimore.
+These were acquired by the Smithsonian Institution in 1890 and have been on display at the National Museum of Railroad History & Innovation in Baltimore since 1999.